sait-wbdv/winter-2022/content/cpnt-201/lessons/day-00.md

 ## Housekeeping
 - Polls:
-    - Are you using Mac, PC or linux?
+    - Are you using Mac, PC or Linux?
     - Is your phone iOS or Android?
 Blackberry!?!
+    - What's your current coding experience?

+---

+## Agenda
+1. Instructor introductions
+2. Program overview
+3. Software setup
+4. Student introductions

 ---